Weirde2020/Weirde2020/README.md

 - 👋 Hi, I’m Samuel Olumide Damilare
-- 👀 I’m interested in Frontend development and Ruby
+- 👀 I’m a Machine Learning enthusiast
-- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me sambukks18@gmail.com
+- 📫 How to reach me Olumidesamuel.damilare@gmail.com

 <!---
 Weirde2020/Weirde2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.